wxyzjp123/VulATMHD/README.md

 ## Execution Steps

-The CodeBERT model fine-tuned with VulATMHD can be downloaded from the following link:
+The CodeBERT fine-tuned with VulATMHD can be downloaded from the following link:
 ```
 https://drive.google.com/file/d/1hL7qmmM6rkDObj4SeySi192aa53RR8yn/view?usp=sharing
 ```